pyfar/pyfar/paper/paper.md

 # Summary

-`Pyfar` is a Python package and ecosystem for researchers in acoustics and audio signal processing.
+`Pyfar` is a Python package for researchers and students in acoustics and audio signal processing.
 It provides well documented and tested implementations of common operations and algorithms.
 At it's core, `pyfar` provides encapsulated audio, filter, and coordinate objects to facilitate convenient handling of data and related meta-data.